refractionPOINT/lce_doc/docs/lc-comms.md

 ### Links

-Links provide quick accessf to resources related to the given investigation.
+Links provide quick access to resources related to the given investigation.

 Currently links support: